Have You Heard About These Lesser-Known Wine Varietals?

 Blends: blended with Cabernet Sauvignon and Merlot.

-Perhaps not the most recognised blend due to its acid taste, Chenel works incredibly well when incorporated into neutral white wines due to its well-balanced tasting notes.
-Some might find this lesser-known varietal to taste rancid due to its naturally acidic levels.
+Perhaps not the most recognised blend due to its acid taste, but Chenel works incredibly well when blended with neutral white wines due to its well-balanced tasting notes.
+Some might find this lesser-known varietal too rancid due to its naturally acidic taste.

-Chenel is usually blended in brandy, as well as other white wine varietals, to balance the flavour and add more acidity.
+Chenel and other white wine varietals are usually blended in brandy, to balance the flavour and add acidity.

 This cultivar is relatively young and was first planted in the Robertson region in 1974.
 What makes Chenel particularly agreeable is that it can thrive in moist and warmer climates.
 It’s resistant to mildew and berry cracking, meaning it has high harvesting yields.
-Chenel is usually blended in brandy, as well as other white wine varietals, to balance the flavour and add more acidity.
+Chenel and other white wine varietals are usually blended in brandy, to balance the flavour and add more acidity.

 Characteristics: Incorporated in brandy, or wines requiring a high acidity.